 You do need to wipe up spills and clean your granite with non-acidic cleaner.
 You can even use window cleaner if you want.
 It will not hurt granite.
 See more on bacteria in granite.

-Now I am a fan of UV-C Light Disinfecting - for any countertop surface, kitchens and bath.
+Now I am a fan of cleaning with ultraviolet light for any countertop surface, kitchens and bath.
 Not because granite harbors bacteria, but because all surfaces have germs and bacteria on them.
-I actually use my travel UV Wand on beds, furniture, computer keyboards, even shoes.
+I actually use my travel UV light wand on beds, furniture, computer keyboards, even shoes.

 Do I need to seal my natural granite tops every 6 months with chemicals?